-- To provide accessible, high quality and cost-effective curricula that prepare students for continued studies or transfer to four-year institutions, or entry into the workforce. - To provide industry-focused career and technical education that is student centered, comprehensive, and responsive to the employment needs of business and industry. - To provide a program of student services that will facilitate the educational, career, personal, and social growth of students. - To provide developmental studies within the curriculum to strengthen the basic skills of students. - To offer continuing education, community services, and adult education for individuals striving for personal and professional growth and/or personal enrichment. - To provide employer-driven, industry-specific workforce education and training to businesses, industries, and individuals. - To provide human resources, financial resources, instructional resources, and physical facilities necessary to offer quality instruction.
+- 1. To provide accessible, high-quality, and cost-effective curricula that prepare students for continued studies, transfer to four-year institutions, or entry into the workforce. - 2.
+To provide industry-focused career and technical curricula that is student-centered, comprehensive, and responsive to the employment needs of business and industry. - 3.
+To provide a program of student services that will facilitate the educational, career, personal, and social growth of students. - 4.
+To provide developmental studies within the curriculum to strengthen the basic skills of students. - 5.
+To offer continuing education, community services, and adult education for individuals striving for personal and professional growth and/or personal enrichment. - 6.
+To provide employer-driven, industry-specific workforce education and training to businesses, industries, and individuals. - 7.
+To provide support and resources for the economic development of the district served by the college. - 8.
+To provide human resources, financial resources, instructional resources, and physical facilities necessary to offer quality instruction.